SDNick484/throttled-overlay/README.md

 # throttled-overlay

-Gentoo Portage overlay for the [throttled](https://github.com/erpalma/throttled) tool.
-Forked from https://github.com/erpalma/throttled-overlay and updated for Python 3.8 support.
+Gentoo Portage overlay for the [throttled](https://github.com/prsutherland/throttled) tool which is a fork of https://github.com/erpalma/throttled.
+This Portage Overlay repo is forked from https://github.com/erpalma/throttled-overlay and updated to use prsutherland's fork and for the ebuild to include Python 3.8 support.

 ## local overlays